c4arl0s/13Plumbing/README.md

     Add .gitignore file
 ```

-This single file is all Git needs to maintain the **master** branch - all other information is extrapolated through the commit object relationships discussed above.
+**This single file is all Git needs to maintain the master branch - all other information is extrapolated through the commit object relationships discussed above**.

-The **HEAD** reference, on the other hand, is recorded in **.git/HEAD**.
-Unlike the branch tips, **HEAD** is not a direct link to a commit.
+The HEAD reference, on the other hand, is recorded in .git/HEAD.
+Unlike the branch tips, HEAD is not a direct link to a commit.
 Instead, it refers to a branch, which Git uses to figure out which commit is currently checked out.
-Remember that **detached HEAD** state ocurred when **HEAD** did not coincide with the tip of any branch.
-Internally, all this means to Git is that **.git/HEAD** does not contain a local branch.
+Remember that detached HEAD state ocurred when HEAD did not coincide with the tip of any branch. **Internally, all this means to Git is that .git/HEAD does not contain a local branch**.
 Try checking out an old commit:

 ```console
 on Jul 20 ~/iOS/RysGitTutorialRepository